signaldatascience/R-curriculum/src/week5/day3/distributed-computing.md

 * Work through the [vignette for the `bigmemory` package](https://cran.r-project.org/web/packages/bigmemory/vignettes/Overview.pdf) on your laptop, typing out the code as you go and using the subset of the data which you downloaded.

+	* If you run into problems, feel free to move on.
+It's more important to have an idea of what you can do with `bigmemory` than to work through the vignette in excruciating detail.

 Advanced topics
 ===============